myllynen/byteman-automation-tutorial/README.md

   -jar ./target/proftest-06-byteman-automate-1.0.jar
 ```

-And then availability of the metrics based on the automatically created
+And then the availability of the metrics based on the automatically
-Byteman script is verified:
+created Byteman script is verified:

 ```
 $ javac MBean2TXT.java